Our Recommended

 - 3Score the top with a sharp knife or razor β an X, a slash, or any pattern.
 This lets it expand in the oven.

-- 4Lift the dough by the parchment into the pot, cover with the lid, and bake for 20 minutes.
+- 4Lift the dough by the parchment into the pot.
+Drop a few ice cubes in alongside the dough, quickly cover with the lid, and get it back in the oven.
+The steam gives the dough maximum spring and softness.
+Bake covered for 20 minutes.

 - 5Remove the lid and bake another 20β25 minutes until the crust is deep golden brown.
 The internal temperature should reach 200β210Β°F.